neemiasbsilva/nlp-python-book-ch1-language-processing/README.md

-# Natural Language Processing with Python: Chapter 1: Exercises
+# Natural Language Processing with Python
+###### Chapter 1: Exercises

 ## About

-The purpose of this repository is to show my solutions for the first chapter of the book **Natural Language Processing with Python**.
+The purpose of this repository is to show my solutions of the exercises for the first chapter of the book **Natural Language Processing with Python**.
 For more details about the concepts you can access the following reference.

 > -- <cite>[Bird et al., 2009][1]</cite>.